 This abandoned constellation, which lay in the northern part of present-day Aries, has a confusing history.
 It was introduced on a globe of 1612 by the Dutchman Petrus Plancius under the name Apes, the Bee.
 He created it from four of Ptolemy’s unformed stars (informata), which were described in the Almagest as lying ‘over the rump’ of Aries.
 The German astronomer Jacob Bartsch altered its name to Vespa, the Wasp, on his map of 1624, but retained the name Apes in his accompanying text.

-The constellation later became known as Musca Borealis, the northern fly, to distinguish it from the equivalent insect that already existed in the southern sky.
+The constellation later became known as Musca Borealis, the northern fly, to distinguish it from its southern namesake.
 This longer name seems to have first appeared on Alexander Jamieson’s Celestial Atlas of 1822 (Plate 13).
 Eventually, the northern fly was swatted by astronomers, although the southern Musca remains.

 To add to the confusion, the same stars were used by the Frenchman Ignace-Gaston Pardies (1636–73) to form Lilium, the fleur-de-lis of France (see lower illustration).
 This appeared in an atlas entitled Globi coelestis in tabulas planas redacti descriptio published in 1674, the year after his death (with a second edition in 1693), but was a very short-lived addition to the sky.